‘Kei ngā rangatira o te āpōpō, nau mai ki te papa tū waewae. He ahurei ā tau whakanui ai i te waioranga o te iwi Māori o Tāmaki Makaurau.

 At Iwi of Origin, whānau, marae and hapū come together to represent their iwi through ancestral games, traditional games, contemporary sports and activities.
 The event works closely with tangata whaikaha services to ensure the kaupapa is accessible through adaptive sports, mobility support and inclusive design.

-We acknowledge the support and cultural leadership of Ngāti Tamaoho Trust, who guide the tikanga and ceremonial aspects of the event, including the pōwhiri and other culturally significant practices.
+We acknowledge the support and cultural leadership of Ngāti Tamaoho Trust, who guide the tikanga and ceremonial aspects of Iwi of Origin, including the pōwhiri and other culturally significant practices.
 Their presence ensures the kaupapa is grounded in respect, connection, and mātauranga Māori.

 We also recognise and honour the contributions of our event partners, whose leadership and participation continue to strengthen the cultural and community foundations of Iwi of Origin.

-A range of activities are offered at Iwi of Origin, from mainstream sports like rugby, netball, basketball, touch, football and league, to uniquely Māori formats such as ngā taonga takaro, ancestral games, Urutomo and ki o rahi.
-These serve as vehicles for movement, connection, and cultural pride.
+A range of activities were offered at Iwi of Origin 2025, from mainstream sports like rugby, netball, basketball, touch, football and league, to uniquely Māori formats such as ngā taonga takaro, ancestral games, Urutomo and ki o rahi.

-We are fortunate to have the following programme partners supporting Iwi of Origin 2025 and we thank them for their involvement:
+We were fortunate to have the following programme partners supporting Iwi of Origin 2025 and we thank them for their involvement:

 Counties Manukau Māori Rugby League, Culture & Sports Association